`

 Theft and other moderately serious felonies have a six-year statute of limitations, while more serious felony crimes such as arson are typically subject to a ten-year statute of limitations.

-It should be noted that not every case has a statute of limitations.
+It should be noted that not every criminal defense case has a statute of limitations.
 This is the case for murder-related crimes, which the state is free to prosecute today or many decades in the future.
 Here is a look at some of the crimes that do not have a statute of limitations in the State of Washington:

 • Murder;